kaakaww/stackhawk-custom-image/integrations/README.md

 #### jwt token authentication

+Demonstrated on the `/jwt-auth` page in JavaSpringVulny.

-[Oauth 2.0 connections](https://oauth.net/2/) will require apikeys and bearer tokens passed into their request headers.
+[Oauth 2.0 connections](https://oauth.net/2/) will require APIKeys and bearer tokens passed into their request headers.
+This type of authentication scheme is common for modern web APIs.

 See [Cookie and Token](https://docs.stackhawk.com/hawkscan/authenticated-scanning/inject-cookies-and-tokens.html) for more information.

+#### token authentication

+Demonstrated on the `/token-auth` page in JavaSpringVulny.

+Some web applications require supplying an authorization token which can be used in conjunction with either a token or a cookie to maintain the session.

+See [External Token Authentication](https://docs.stackhawk.com/hawkscan/authenticated-scanning/inject-cookies-and-tokens.html#external-token-authentication--custom-token-authorization) for more information.

+#### basic authentication

+Demonstrated on the `/basic-auth` page in JavaSpringVulny.

+> :warning: The "Basic" authentication scheme sends credentials encoded but not encrypted.
+This authentication scheme is insecure unless the exchange is over a secure connection (HTTPS/TLS).
+It is not recommended for production web APIs.

+#### multi-auth form authentication

+Demonstrated on the `/login-form-multi` page in JavaSpringVulny.

+This is the same as the form authentication with some extra steps, including a toggle to remember the user's session.